ruialv/VizNet-uRos2021/README.md

 # VizNet-uRos2021

-Files intended for the uRos 2021 : 9th International Conference Use of R in Official Statistics uRos2021
+Files for the uRos 2021 : 9th International Conference Use of R in Official Statistics uRos2021

 Topics:
 Big data; Dissemination and visualization